PANAMA COMPANY FORMATION

 9. Notarization of English translations of company documents

-10. Preparation of the minutes of the first board meeting on the allocation of shares, appointment of directors, registered agent, office and other matters
+10. Preparation of minutes of the first board meeting on the allocation of shares, appointment of directors, registered agent, office and other matters

 11. Register of shares